CursesGames/CursesStrike/README.md

 - Executables are in `bin` subdirectory
 - If you want a single target, just point it, for example: `make cs` or `make csds`

-Please note that cross-compiling is a beta feature and something may fail! :(

 Feel free to send issues and pull requests.

-Copyleft (c) Linux Flowers, 2018
+Copyleft (c) Linux Flowers Team, 2018